 We deliver electricity, but we do not generate it.
 We purchase the electricity we need for ours customers from unregulated wholesale suppliers, who own power plants and produce electricity or who buy and sell it on the wholesale market.
 Maryland law requires us to use a competitive bidding process to buy electricity for customers who do not choose an alternative electricity supplier and contracts are awarded based on the lowest price.
 Customers are charged for this service – called Standard Offer Service (SOS) – under rates approved by the Maryland Public Service Commission (PSC).
-It is estimated that the average small commercial customer will see a total summer bill decrease of about 6 percent beginning with the June, 2014 billing cycle and a total winter bill decrease of about 4 percent beginning October 1, 2014.
+It is estimated that the average small commercial customer will see a total summer bill increase of about 3.9 percent beginning with the June, 2015 billing cycleand a total winter bill

 New SOS rates are effective for the summer on June 1 and for